Peter92/DungeonKeeper-WIP/README.md

 #Current features

-Display an ifinite world (currently empty)
+Display an infinite world (currently empty)

 Infinite player movement

-Some optimisation on tiles

-Random noise on tiles
+Random noise on tiles, with optimisation

+#Files

+RPGCore.py: Currently only contains code for infinite movement

+RPGWorld.py: Used to create the world, could be swapped out with procedural generation.